 - Work across disciplines, cultures, language and time barriers to develop practical, innovative, and sustainable solutions with in-country partners - through virtual teaming in the Spring and Fall semester and on-the-ground fieldwork in the Summer session.

-- Engage in fieldwork (in Sierra Leone, Philippines, or India) with faculty mentors with decades of experience conducting research, designing solutions, and building systems in developing countries.
+- Engage in fieldwork (in Sierra Leone, Philippines, or Kazakhstan) with faculty mentors with decades of experience conducting research, designing solutions, and building systems in developing countries.

 - Conduct original research and get your work published in journals and conference proceedings.
 Travel to conferences to present your work and build your professional network.

 - Develop your life skills and build life-long friendships with peers at Lehigh and with some amazing people in the countries we work in.